hpmicro/hpm_sdk/docs/en/sdk/samples/drivers/uart/uart_software_rx_idle/README.md

 ## Running the example

-When the project runs correctly, the serial port terminal will output the information like:
+When the project runs correctly, send data through the UART transmitter, such as "1234567890123",  the debug serial port terminal will output the information like:
 ```
 uart software rx idle detection.
 uart receive 13 bytes, the received data are: